jtj9817/Pigeon/README.md

 To register an account:

-Go to http://127.0.0.1:8000/api/account/register and copy+paste the following datta to ensure consistent formatting:
+Go to http://127.0.0.1:8000/api/account/register and copy+paste the following data format to ensure that the registration request will be processed:
+`{ "username": "[insert username here]", "email": "[insert email here]", "password": "[insert password here]", "password_verify": "[insert password here again]" }`

+As an example:
-`{ "username": "testuser", "email": "testuser@gmail.com", "password": "password321", "password_verify": "password321" }`
+`{ "username": "pidgeonuserone", "email": "pidgeonuserone@gmail.com", "password": "coolpidgeons123", "password_verify": "coolpidgeons123" }`

 ### Pigeon - Messaging